RTEMS/rtems-docs/cpu-supplement/powerpc.rst

 The PowerPC architecture includes a number of special registers which are critical to the programming model:

+*Special-Purpose Register General 0 (SPRG0)*
+    On SMP configurations, this register contains the address of the per-CPU control of the processor.

+*Special-Purpose Register General 1 (SPRG1)*
+    This register contains the interrupt stack pointer for the outer-most interrupt service routine.

+*Special-Purpose Register General 2 (SPRG2)*
+    This register contains the address of interrupt stack area begin.

 *Machine State Register*
     The MSR contains the processor mode, power management mode, endian mode, exception information, privilege level, floating point available and